Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Results: overlap optimization

 The topological degeneracy can be seen for $2\times 2$ and $3\times 2$ systems when more parameters are included.
-Examples can be seen in the further subfigures of Fig.\ \ref{fig:optspectra}: Fig.\ \ref{fig:optspectra} (d)-(f), corresponding to the last row of Tab.\ \ref{tab:CFTopt} (a), i.e. a global optimization with all the parameters included; Fig.\ \ref{fig:optspectra} (g)-(i), referring to the first row of Tab.\ \ref{tab:CFTopt} (c), i.e. a local optimization with $\mathrm{Re}J_{\mathrm{t1}}=\mathrm{Re}J_{\mathrm{t2}}=J_{\mathrm{t3}}=0$; and Fig.\ \ref{fig:optspectra} (j)-(l), corresponding to the last row of Tab.\ \ref{tab:CFTopt} (c), i.e. a local optimization with all the parameters included.
-The fact that we do not observe the topological degeneracy in $1\times 2$ systems is not surprising, as for such small systems the finite size effects can be important.
+Examples can be seen in the further subfigures of Fig.\ \ref{fig:optspectra}: Fig.\ \ref{fig:optspectra} (d)-(f), corresponding to the last row of Table \ref{tab:CFTopt} (a), i.e. a global optimization with all the parameters included; Fig.\ \ref{fig:optspectra} (g)-(i), referring to the first row of Table \ref{tab:CFTopt} (c), i.e. a local optimization with $\mathrm{Re}J_{\mathrm{t1}}=\mathrm{Re}J_{\mathrm{t2}}=J_{\mathrm{t3}}=0$; and Fig.\ \ref{fig:optspectra} (j)-(l), corresponding to the last row of Table \ref{tab:CFTopt} (c), i.e. a local optimization with all the parameters included.
+The fact that we do not observe the topological degeneracy in $1\times 2$ systems is not surprising, as for such small systems the finite size effects are particularly large.